 Edamame

 Edamame is an unprocessed soybean and is an easy and yummy way to boost your protein intake.
-You can add it to soups, stews, salads and just eat it as a snack with a little sea salt.
-Try it in my high-protein edamame mango salad or wild rice and edamame salad.
+You can add it to soups, stews, salads or just eat it as a snack with a little sea salt.

 Protein per serving: 9 grams per 1/2 cup cooked